Tags

 Replace

-tag accepts a JSON dictionary called "terms" as input via an
+The replace tag accepts a JSON dictionary called "terms" as input via an

 attribute list, and replaces occurrences string keys in the map within the

 spanned range with their map values in all output.
-You can use replace
+You can use replace to

 remove implementation details like complicated class names or API endpoint URLs